jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-06-2-command-as-an-aspect-spec-project-summary-out-of-scope.md

 ### Super-Project

-*Encircle Language Spec*
+*Circular Language Spec*

 ### Goal

-This describes the part of the project Command as an Aspect Spec, that was later put 'out of scope' of the Encircle Language Spec super-project.
+This describes the part of the project Command as an Aspect Spec, that was later put 'out of scope' of the Circular Language Spec super-project.

 The original goal also included input, output and throughput, automatic execution order, and how that might solve concurrency issues, but that was postponed to another project.